-The Cape May County Municipal Utilities Authority was created by the Board of Chosen Freeholders of the County of Cape May in August of 1972, pursuant to the Municipal and County Utilities Authority Law (N.J.S.A.
+The Cape May County Municipal Utilities Authority was created by the Cape May County Board of County Commissioners (formerly named the Board of Chosen Freeholders) in August of 1972, pursuant to the Municipal and County Utilities Authority Law (N.J.S.A.
 40:14B-1 et seq.) for, among other things, the purpose of providing "...relief of waters in, bordering or entering the district from pollution or threatened pollution, and the consequent improvement of conditions affecting the public health...".
 Pursuant to said designation, the CMCMUA has designed and placed into operation a comprehensive water pollution control system (the "System") which utilizes a multi-regional approach to address wastewater management within the Authority's jurisdictional area.
 The Authority established and adopted regional planning areas throughout the County.
-The regional planning areas delineated by the CMCMUA to receive wastewater treatment services are: the Ocean City Service Region, Cape May Service Region, Seven Mile Beach/Middle Service Region, and Wildwood/Lower Service Region.
+The regional planning areas delineated by the CMCMUA to receive wastewater treatment services are: Ocean City Service Region, Cape May Service Region, Seven Mile Beach/Middle Service Region, and Wildwood/Lower Service Region.
 All major components of the Authority's four regional service areas were placed into operation between 1982 and 1988.
-Currently, the CMCMUA provides wastewater conveyance, treatment and disposal services for all or a portion of, 13 of the 16 municipalities within Cape May County (the "Participants").
+Currently, the CMCMUA provides wastewater conveyance, treatment and disposal services for all, or a portion of, 13 of the 16 municipalities within Cape May County (the "Participants").